ckb-js/lumos-doc/docs/guides/manageAccounts.md

 id: manageaccounts
 title: Manage Accounts
 ---
+import useBaseUrl from "@docusaurus/useBaseUrl";

+import Link from "@docusaurus/Link";

-Lumos also provides the functions to manage the keys, addresses and the lock script of a [CKB Account](../preparation/createaccount#ckb-account).
+Lumos also provides the functions to manage the keys, addresses and the lock script of a <Link to={useBaseUrl('/docs/preparation/createaccount#ckb-account')}>CKB Account</Link>.

 The following figure shows the Lumos functions for the conversion between private key, public key, Lock Script, and CKB address.

-import useBaseUrl from "@docusaurus/useBaseUrl";

 <img src={useBaseUrl("img/conversion.png")}/>